Posted by Laura | December 14, 2016

 Got a deadline?
 Ask.
 Sometimes the timing works.
 At the very least, I’ll give you an answer right away.
 For those who want something I’ve already done but has been sold, please see my Print and Reproduction Policy page.

-I do about 2 to 3 paintings a month but my small studio means that I only do one large (over 3′ wide or tall) at a time and those take a lot longer.
+I do about 2 to 3 paintings a month but my small studio means that I only do one large (over 3′ wide or tall) at a time.
 I have a To Do Queue that I try to keep up to date so you can see what I’m working on.

 By the way, my business is just me.
 I don’t have assistants or colleagues to pick up the slack when life is unpredictable.